History of the Russian language: Mikhail Bulgakov

 "You have always been a passionate proponent of the theory that upon decapitation human life comes to an end, the human being transforms into ashes, and passes into oblivion.
 I am pleased to inform you, in the presence of my guests, though they serve as a proof for another theory altogether, that your theory is both well-grounded and ingenious.
 Mind you, all theories are worth one another.
 Among them is one, according to which every one shall receive in line with his faith.
 May that come to be!"

 An example of highly educated modern speech (this excerpt is spoken by Woland).
 See Russian humor for the essential other end of the spectrum.

 Internal history

 The modern phonological system of Russian is inherited from Common Slavonic but underwent considerable innovation in the early historical period before it was largely settled by about 1400.

-Like other Slavic languages, Old East Slavic was a language of open syllables.
+Like other Slavic languages, Old Russian was a language of open syllables.
 All syllables ended in vowels; consonant clusters, with far less variety than today, existed only in the syllable onset.
 However, by the time of the earliest records, Old Russian already showed characteristic divergences from Common Slavonic.

 Despite the various sound changes, Russian is in many respects a relatively conservative language, and is important in reconstructing Proto-Slavic: